Bengaluru Urban district: Administration

 The district administration is headed by a Deputy Commissioner, who is an IAS officer.
+The deputy commissioner (DC) also functions as the collector and district magistrate of the district.
 There are various officials both at the district level and at the taluk levels to assist the Deputy Commissioner.
 They include the Assistant Commissioner’s (Sub-Divisional Magistrate), Tahsildars, Shirstedars, Revenue Inspectors and Village Accountants.